For Graduation Candidates

 To ensure that all students have a good photograph of the moment when they receive their diploma, the University has arranged for a professional photographer to take pictures.
 A few days after graduation, one free 5x7 watermarked print will be sent to each graduate.
 Additional photos may be ordered at that time.

-Guests with special needs may telephone Silvia Collins in the Academic Administration office at (817) 202-6211 or email her at email@example.com.
+Guests with special needs may telephone the Student Services office at (817) 202-6219 or email them at .
 An accessible section with a good view is reserved for guests in wheelchairs along with one attendant.

 Order regalia at www.cbgrad.com.
 If you have any questions, please contact Alison Hill ( ) or go by her office in the Findley Administration building.
 Only students who have an approved Graduation Contract and whose name appears on the Graduation List will be able to order regalia.